payara/Payara/appserver/tests/hk2/README.txt

+Copyright (c) 2012 Oracle and/or its affiliates.
+All rights reserved.

 This is a set of integrations tests for hk2 and GlassFish.
 They must be run from this directory with normal maven commands like